reinendayisaba/CA-4/README.md

 **How to install and run the code along with datasets to be able to run the program successfully.**

 To be able to install and run the code successfully, the dataset must be read as a csv file into the notebook and all the needed libraries and modules need to be installed/imported.
 Each block of code must also be run individually and in a sequential order (one after another).
+This program used Google Colab.

 **Acknowledgement**